Building a Navbar with React-Router, React-Bootstrap, and TypeScript

 The .htaccess file at my primary domain’s root was taking over and redirecting any unknown (to the server) routes to my 404 page.

-I needed to add a new .htaccess file (filename: .htaccess) in my application’s directory on the server (I used cPanel to do this, but you could use FTP or anything you normally use to move files to your server) with the following contents:
+I needed to add a new .htaccess file (filename: .htaccess) in my application’s sub-directory on the server (I used cPanel to do this, but you could use FTP or anything you normally use to move files to your server) with the following contents:

 RewriteEngine on